Cornell Johnson Graduate School of Management: Immersion learning & Concentrations

 A unique aspect of the Johnson MBA experience is a completion of an intense, hands-on semester of an integrated course and fieldwork in a specific industry or career interest, before setting out for a mid-MBA summer internship.
-Immersions consist of interrelated electives, several site visits to regional companies, and live cases.
+Immersions consist of integrated electives, performance-based learning, and live cases to blend rigorous classroom learning with practical fieldwork, giving students a unique opportunity to apply their knowledge in real-world business settings.

-The Johnson curriculum offers 8 immersions:
+The Johnson curriculum offers 6 immersions: